This Week in Petroleum History, April 2 to April 8

 April 7, 1902 – Texas Company founded during Spindletop Boom

-On April 7, 1902, Joseph “Buckskin Joe” Cullinan and Arnold Schlaet formed the company in Beaumont to transport and refine oil from the booming oilfield.
-They build a kerosene refinery in Port Arthur.
+Of the hundreds of companies founded during the Spindletop drilling boom, the Texas Company was one of the few that rose to the top of the petroleum industry.
+In April 1902, Joseph “Buckskin Joe” Cullinan and Arnold Schlaet formed the company in Beaumont to transport and refine oil from the booming oilfield.
+They constructed a kerosene refinery in Port Arthur.

-A January 1903 discovery – the Fee No. 3 well at nearby Sour Lake Springs – would soon flow at 5,000 barrels a day, launching the company’s success in exploration and production operations.
+A January 1903 oil discovery – the Fee No. 3 well at nearby Sour Lake Springs – would erupt and begin producing 5,000 barrels of oil a day, launching the company’s success in exploration and production operations.

 The telegraph address of the Texas Company’s New York office was “Texaco” – a name soon applied to its products.
 In 1909 the company registered its first trademark, a red star with a green capital letter “T” superimposed on it.
 By 1928 the company had more than 4,000 gasoline stations in 48 states.
 The Texas Company officially renamed itself Texaco Inc. in 1959.
 Learn more in Sour Lake produces Texaco.